LaunchCodeEducation/lchs/src/chapters/flask-intro/project.rst

    One possible form style.

 Today, you will move your HTML/CSS code into a Flask application.
-The goal is to create a webpage that will encrypt or decrypt the user's message.
+The goal is to create a webpage that will encrypt or decrypt the user's message when they click *Run*.

 Part A: Setup
 -------------

 Good news!
-When you cloned the GitHub repository for the Flask :ref:`chapter exercises <flask-repo>`, you also got access to the starter code for this project.
+When you cloned the GitHub repository for the :ref:`chapter exercises <flask-repo>`, you also got access to the starter code for this project.

 .. admonition:: Note

    If you didn't clone the repository, do that now.
-Return to the exercises page and follow the Git instructions in the *Setup* section.
+Return to the exercises and follow the Git instructions in the *Setup* section.

 The starter code is located in a different branch in the repository.